Saunders Lewis: First World War

-During the war, Lewis read the series of novels The Cult of the Self (French: Le Culte du moi) by the French writer Maurice Barrès.
-Barrès, a French nationalist, heavily influenced Lewis' own Welsh nationalism.
-Furthermore, according to Jelle Krol, Lewis, "discovered the importance of his Welsh roots during his service in France."
+During the war, Lewis read the trilogy of novels The Cult of the Self (French: Le Culte du moi) by the French writer Maurice Barrès.
+Barrès, a French nationalist, had called since the 1890s, alongside Paul Claudel and Paul Bourget, for, "a 'return' to national values and traditions."
+This volume heavily influenced Lewis' growing sense of his own Welsh identity and belief in the vital importance of cultural nationalism.